Holly-Horwood/keto_kitchen/README.md

 **JQuery**
 - Used for the navbar colour change on scroll.

+**Python**
+-   Python was used to implement the logic of this project.

 **MongoDB**
 - Used to store all recipe input on a cloud based database.
     *   MongoDB Schema - relational schema using nesting.
 Diet and course are not likely to be edited by users, they are administratively designed data.
 The other rational is that they are simple data as they have only have one field and that is their name.
 However the recipe collection could be quite large so for the simple purpose of populating checkboxes or search and editing they are stored in their own collection as well.